Meeting and surpassing all audience expectations every day.

 So I think there's a whole host of reasons for it.

-He's calling from Kent City, former tight end for the Green Bay Packers, the Chiefs, and the Minnesota Vikings.
+He's calling Kent City, former tight end for the Green Bay Packers, the Chiefs, and the Minnesota Vikings.

 I'm sorry I had to interrupt you.

-And you were just starting to say you're going to make your point about how widespread the problem is, you think in the NFL.
+And you were just starting to say, you're going to make your point about how widespread the problem is, you think, in the NFL.

-Let me let me stop you there, but that makes perfect sense because that's how the left operates, Paul.
+But that makes perfect sense because that's how the left operates, Paul.

 The media, it's just instinctive.